toxinu/sushi/README.rst

 Create your own recipe
 ----------------------

-Cookchef guide about how to create your own `here`_.
+Cookchef guide about how to create your own `recipes`_.

 Create your own helpers
 -----------------------

-Cookchef guide to about how to create your own `here`_.
+Cookchef guide to about how to create your own `helpers`_.

 Todo
 ----